 Like football teams, business teams can enter a slump.
 Maybe it’s due to a key person leaving the organization, or perhaps some outside influence (like a natural disaster or theft) strikes a blow.
 While you always have your overarching goals in the back of your mind, there will be days when the small goals are the ones that matter most.
 Say a flood in your data center wiped out a significant cache of data.
 Today’s goal is going to be something like communicating with your cloud backup provider to make a plan to restore the data and help rebuild everyone’s confidence.
 Conquering the business world can come later.

 The executive or coach who isn’t honest with team members won’t get results.
 Yes, sometimes the truth is painful, but sometimes a painful interaction is the one path to making positive change.
 The great players want to know what they’re doing right and doing wrong, fortunately.
 The players who are resistant to even the most constructive criticism may ultimately be better off playing for someone else.
 Without honesty, communication and motivation don’t mean much, as any executive coaching expert will attest.

 The elements that work together to make a winning NFL team are similar to those that work together to make an outstanding business team.
 It’s not a mystery why executive coaching has become so popular among CEOs.
-I invite you to check out my books on leadership and corporate culture.
 You’ll notice many parallels between running a great business and running a winning athletic team.
 Both can require astonishing effort on the part of leaders and team members, but when it works, the results can transcend anything you imagined.